AmyB173/aimfor9-mathsGCSE/testing.md

 I was initially going to use images to present my equations but I realised this would not be very accessible for people using screen readers and so after some research I decided to use MathML to code equations.
 See [this](https://www.chhs.colostate.edu/accessibility/best-practices-how-tos/mathml/#:~:text=MathML%20is%20a%20way%20of,text%2Dto%2Dspeech%20software.) page for accessibility of MathML.

+### Bootstrap class errors

+These were found during validation - see validation section for full details of fix.

 ## Testing Plan